The MIT Sloan Interview – What to Expect + Sample Questions

 • Tell me about a time when you had to step out of your comfort zone.

-• Tell me about a time you had to ask for help
+• Tell me about a time when you had to make a decision in an ambiguous situation.

 CLOSING